shubham-rathod36/take_home_assignment/README.md

 Nginx app Image --> https://hub.docker.com/r/shubrathod44/nginx-app

-Image can we run using the command --> docker run -d --rm -p 80:80 shubrathod44/nginx-app:1.0
+Image can be run using the command --> docker run -d --rm -p 80:80 shubrathod44/nginx-app:1.0

-The Dockerfile and the associated code cna be found in docker/ directory.
+The Dockerfile and the associated code can be found in docker/ directory.

 Part 2.
 Infrastructure Provisioning ( Dry Run Only )